pkivolowitz/CSC4730-Fall-2023/README.md

 [Here](./therac.md) is a link to an essay assignment.
 You can look at it at your convenience but do it only when assigned.
 The essay is six percent of your grade and, at 500 words, is one third to one sixth the length of a typical college essay.
+This is six percent of your grade.

 ## Projects